Background

 This is a traditional text adventure.
 A text adventure is a form of computer game that presents you with a story.
 You take on the role of the main character in the story and control that character's actions.
 The story has a goal and you will need to solve puzzles to achieve that goal.
 The computer tells you where you are, what you can see and what's happening around you.
 You can then move around, examine the things you find and manipulate those things by telling the computer what to do using simple English commands.

 Commands consist of a verb phrase, optionally followed by a noun phrase.
 Most commands can be abbreviated to a verb followed by a noun.
-For example, OPEN THE FRONT DOOR can be abbreviated to OPEN DOOR.
+For example, OPEN THE SADDLE BAG can be abbreviated to OPEN BAG.

 If the verb is followed by a preposition, this may alter its meaning.
-For example, GET BED will attempt to pick up the bed, but GET ON BED will attempt to climb onto it.
+For example, GET HORSE will attempt to pick up the horse, but GET ON HORSE will attempt to mount it.

 In some cases, the verb phrase and first noun phrase may be followed by a second noun phrase.
 The two noun phrases are usually separated by a preposition.
 For example, HIT MAN will attempt to hit the man with your hands (as you didn't specify a second noun phrase), but HIT MAN WITH ROCK will attempt to hit the man with the rock.
 If you only use a verb and a noun, the game will generally tell you if it needs an extra phrase or implicitly try to deduce what is needed for the second phrase.